 Prior to the principles-based bond project, guidance in SSAP No. 43 did not differentiate between different types of tranches or payment streams for the issued securities.
 This is easiest to illustrate through the “equity” tranche of a SSAP No. 43 investment but could be a factor if payments are provided sequentially.
 (Sequential payments are used to pay the senior notes first, until paid in full, before payments are allocated to junior notes.)
 For the “equity” tranche, which is a term that refers to the junior-most layer of issued SSAP No. 43 securities, this tranche is the first-loss position and only receives payment after all other layers have been satisfied.
 Without prior guidance in SSAP No. 43 for this layer, entities were able to classify these residual tranches as “bonds” on Schedule D-1, which did not properly reflect the nature of those investments.

-SSAP No. 43 permits admittance of the security without any verification the assets held in trust.
+SSAP No. 43 permits admittance of the security without any verification to the assets held in trust.
 As such, if a reporting entity was to derecognize a joint venture or LLC from Schedule BA and reacquire through the ownership of a SSAP No. 43 security, the reporting entity would be permitted to admit the security without any verification of the joint venture or LLC held in trust.
 Under SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies, assets must have audited support (audited U.S. GAAP financials, audited reconciliation to U.S. GAAP, audited IFRS financials or audited U.S. tax basis equity) in order to be admitted in the statutory financial statements.

 Key Issues with Scope / Definition Application of SSAP No. 43 – Before the Principles-Based Definition